mozilla/jira-bugzilla-integration/README.md

 - Bugs' whiteboard tags are used to determine if they should be synchronized or ignored

 ## Action Configuration
-The action configuration uses a YAML file per environment, this file stores all the configuration information for jbi data flows.
-The process to enable a new data flow will be explained below.
+The system reads the action configuration from a YAML file, one per environment.
+Each entry controls the synchronization between Bugzilla tickets with Jira issues.

-Below is an full example of an action configuration:
+Below is a full example of an action configuration:
 ```yaml
     action: src.jbi.whiteboard_actions.default
     contact: [example@allizom.com]